IoTAarhusHaM/BikeAid/README.md

 ## State Diagram
 ![Alt text](State_Diagram.jpg?raw=true "State Diagram for the product")

+20.10.17 status report: action skeleton

 22.11.17 status report: all sensors read correctly, weather webhook is configured so that it works as expected (requested response body template works well);

+12.12.17 status report: finishing touches, WiFi checks, testing

 to be done:

++ DONE! making everything connect well

++ DONE! getting the touch sensor

++ DONE! inspecting web api, managing webhook

-...parsing visibility (from string to int) and setting some treshold
++ DONE! parsing visibility (from string to int) and setting some treshold

-...getting location

-...checking wifi
++ DONE! checking wifi

-...getting it all together
++ DONE! getting it all together